A framework for making sense of metrics in technical organizations

 We consider cases in which the goal of an organization to either improve some system under measurement, $x \in \mathcal{X}$, or,at the very least, to assess how “good” the system is in terms of some subjective or economic measure of value.

-At risk of being pedantic, let’s define a value function to be a function $V$ that maps systems in $\mathcal{X}$ to real numbers that quantify the value of those systems:
+Let’s define a value function to be a function $V$ that maps systems in $\mathcal{X}$ to real numbers that quantify the value of those systems:

 \[V : \mathcal{X} \rightarrow \mathbb{R}\]

 That is, $V(x)$ tells us how much to value system $x$.
 If we have two systems, $x_1$ and $x_2$, then $V(x_1) > V(x_2)$ tells us we should prefer $x_1$ to $x_2$.
 We can depict this schematically in a small, two-dimensional space of systems with a heatmap.
-Organizations that seek to maximize $V$ are in a sense performing a form of “gradient descent” over $V$:
+Each dot in the figure below is a system.
+The color tells us how much value that system has:

 \[x' \leftarrow x + \nabla V(x)\]